10 most engaging psychological horror games of all time

 The game’s principal character is a man, who is a patient at an asylum and has lost his memory following a car accident.
 He is called “Max” but is unsure if that is his real name and tries to make sense of the inexplicable happenings around him.

 “Max” travels between different worlds from the asylum in his attempt to find answers as fact and fantasy intersperse in his story.
-In his quest, he encounters deformed children, insane patients, monsters, and mythical gods, amongst other beings.
+In his quest, he encounters deformed children, insane patients, monsters and mythical gods, among other beings.

 The game was created by DreamForge Intertainment and published by ASC Games.
 French game developer DotEmu released the game on Android and iOS in 2015.